theory/pgenv/README.md

 ### pgenv check

 Checks the list of commands required to download and build PostgreSQL.
-Prints a result for each, with either the location where the command was found, or an error if any command was not found.
+Prints a result for each, with either the path to the command or an error reporting that the command was not found.

 ### pgenv help